 How TO APPLY:

-After reviewing www.volsprobono.org, please email a cover letter and resume to Bill Lienhard, Executive Director, at email@example.com, with the subject line "Application for Director, Elderly Project" followed by your name.
-Applications will be reviewed on a rolling basis.
-VOLS is an equal opportunity employer and does not discriminate on the basis of race, age, ethnicity, disability, sexual orientation, sex, religion, or any other prohibited category.
+After reviewing www.volsprobono.org, please e-mail a cover letter, résumé, and writing sample to Alex Ryley, Director, Elderly Project, at ARyley@volsprobono.org with the subject line "Legal Assistant Application.”
+Candidates are encouraged to apply immediately, but applications will be reviewed on a rolling basis starting on July 1.
+No phone or email inquiries, please.
+VOLS is an equal opportunity employer and does not discriminate on the basis of race, age, ethnicity, disability, sexual orientation, sex, religion, or any other prohibited category

-Volunteers of Legal Service (VOLS) seeks a Project Director for our Elderly Project.
-VOLS' mission is to leverage the good will, resources, and talents of some of New York City's leading law firms to provide pro bono legal services to the city's neediest residents.
-Each year, over 800 volunteer attorneys provide legal assistance to more than 3,000 low-income New Yorkers through VOLS' projects.
+VOLS's mission is to leverage the good will, resources, and talents of some of New York City's best law firms to provide pro bono legal services to the city's neediest residents.